NYULibraries/dlts-enm-search-application/README.md

 A deploy task does the following:

-1) Builds the proper instance
+1) Builds the specified version of the search application
-2) Copies it to the proper server
+2) Copies it to the appropriate server
-3) Runs tests specific for that instance
+3) Runs tests against the newly deployed application

 Note that the scripts assume "devweb1", "stageweb1", and "web1" in ~/.ssh/config.
 This is necessary to get the username, which can't be hardcoded in the repo.